 Green Flag awards

-Barnett Demesne has been awarded the Green Flag Award every year since 2011.
+Barnett Demesne has been awarded the Green Flag Award every year from 2011 to 2021.
 This award recognises the best open spaces in the UK.

 Park opening hours